Faculty Designed Programs or Groups

 ...wherein groups of faculty meet periodically throughout the semester to discuss readings that pertain to a pedagogical topic they wish to discuss.

-Currently or in past years, Reading groups have been formed to talk about The Teacher's Body: Embodiment, Authority and Identity in the Academy and Presumed Incompetent: The Intersectiosn of Race and Class for Women in Academia.
+Currently or in past years, Reading groups have been formed to read The Teacher's Body: Embodiment, Authority and Identity in the Academy and Presumed Incompetent: The Intersectiosn of Race and Class for Women in Academia and to read pedagogical scholarship on diversity in Higher Ed.

-...wherein groups of fauclty meet periodically throughout the semester or in a concentrated all-day workshop to work on a pedagogical project.
+...wherein groups of faculty meet periodically throughout the semester or in a concentrated all-day workshop to work on a pedagogical project.

 Currently or in past years, faculty have met to create teaching manuals/guidelines, to redesign major or cluster curricula, or to coordinate linkages between courses.